CodeToCommunicate/CoCoLessons/08_git_part_2.md

 achieve a better development of our project.
 The _branches_ help us have multiple versions of a project in an organized format.

-In general, a new branch is a bifurcation of the state of project that creates a new path for the evolution of it.
+In general, a new branch is a bifurcation of the current project that creates a new path for the evolution of it.
 It is a good way to incorporate new functionalities to our code/project in an orderly and precise way.